Gleejr/Configure-ad/README.md

 <p>
-25. Select add a new forest, enter a root domain name (example: mydomain.com), and click next.
+25. Choose "Add a new forest," enter "mydomain.com" as the root domain name, and proceed by clicking "Next."
 </p>

 <p>